Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 and connect an :ref:`Industrial Quad Relay Bricklet
 <industrial_quad_relay_bricklet>` to the buttons of the `ELRO AB440RA
 <http://www.elro.eu/en/products/cat/home-automation/home-control1/transmitters1/remote-control1>`__
 remote control.
-So this instructions apply to all ELRO remote switches that come with this specific remote control.
+There are a vast number of control remote switches available.
+Typically all used remote controls used for them base on a IC HX2262 and the same hardware design, so this guide can be taken for all of these remote switches.

 The full hardware description can be found
 :ref:`here <starter_kit_hardware_hacking_remote_switch_hardware>`.